The Numbers Behind the Words: Can You Make Money Writing Non-Fiction Books?

 Having a book (or two) to your name is never a bad thing.

-Among other things, a book helps people understand that you really know what you’re talking about.
+Among other things, a book helps people understand that you really know what you’re talking about, and solidifies your status as an expert in your field.

 Not just anyone can sit down and write a book.
 It takes a solid understanding and a very firm grasp of your topic to produce a quality book.